 What to do?
 Research over the last 30 years revealed that the risk of bedsharing can be managed when it is done safely—when the infant is placed on her back and cannot become entrapped in loose furniture or bedding, in a nonsmoking environment, where parents are fully aware of where the baby is and where their own body is.
 Safety precautions like these have lowered the incidence of SIDS to fewer than one baby per 1,000 live births.

-See the American Academy of Pediatrics’s recommendations for safe infant sleep here, and McKenna’s recommendations here.
+See the American Academy of Pediatrics’s recommendations for safe infant sleep, as well as McKenna’s recommendations.

 One of McKenna and his colleagues’ greatest scientific contributions has been to show how parents serve as a kind of biological “jumper cable,” or outsourced regulator, to a newborn baby when she is completing her gestation outside her mother’s body.
 When parents and babies sleep together, their heart rates, brain waves, sleep states, oxygen levels, temperature, and breathing influence one another.